 Acceptance into BCIT Bachelor of Health or Pre-Calculus 12 (73%) or equivalent, or BCIT Math 0001 or Math 0120.

-Below is one offering of this course for the Winter 2019 term.
+Below is one offering of this course for the Winter 2022 term.

-Interested in being notified about future offerings of MATH 7042 - Statistics and Research Methods for Allied Health?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.